 You can find more information on The Perks page.

 My name is Marjorie Tomaso.
-I live in St. Louis and have been playing Mahj for almost 12 years.
-I teach groups all over the country how to play this captivating game.
+I live in St. Louis and have been playing Mahj for 15 years and teaching for the past 8 years.
+I love bringing this fascinating game to groups from all over the country.

 Shuffling is also referred to as "washing" the tiles.